viamrobotics/docs/docs/tutorials/projects/claw-game.md

 Follow the instructions on the **Setup** tab to install `viam-server` on your development machine and connect to your robot's sub-part.

-For more information about parts, see [Machine Architecture: Parts, Sub-Parts and Remotes](/build/configure/parts-and-remotes/).
+For more information about parts, see [Machine Architecture: Parts](/build/configure/parts/).

 Now you are ready to configure the individual components in the [Viam app](https://app.viam.com).
 Navigate to the **Config** tab of your machine's page and select your main part from the parts dropdown.